If you are passionate about shooting and are regularly involved in this hobby, you should know about a few basic steps to clean your gun.

 What You Will Read Here:

-How to clean a gun after shooting is an important concern, and sad to reveal that not many people care to do it well.
+How to clean a gun after shooting is an important concern.
+But its sad to reveal that not many people care to do it well.

-To have good maintenance and cleaning of the gun, shotgun or pistol, here are few systematic steps to follow:
+To have good maintenance and cleaning of the gun, shotgun, semi-auto rifle, or a pistol, here are few systematic steps to follow:

 Take it as an important task to unload the gun and double-check it to make sure that it is unloaded to pick and clean it.
 Keep in mind that your gun holds around that is ready to fire, though you have removed the magazine.

 So, check the shotgun and remove the left out round.
 For safe handling, you should consider using a gun cleaning stand which makes your cleaning easier.

 After opening the chamber, go through the barrel from every direction and make it sure that there is no round left inside.